Ramesses VI: Final decline in Canaan

 This broken bust of Ramesses VI is shown at the Museum of Fine Arts of Lyon.

 Egypt's political and economic decline continued unabated during Ramesses VI's reign.
 He is the last king of the New Kingdom period whose name is attested on inscribed wall fragments as well as two pillars of the temple of Hathor of the Serabit el-Khadim in Sinai, where he sent expeditions to mine copper ore.

 Egypt may nonetheless still have wielded some sort of influence or at least still had some connections with the remnants of its empire in the Levant, as suggested by the base of a fragmented bronze statue of Ramesses VI discovered in Megiddo in Canaan, and a scarab of his from Alalakh on the coast in southern Anatolia.
 (Note: The finds of the statue and scarab in Megiddo and Alalakh do not necessarily denote any strong Egyptian presence there as these kinds of artefacts were widely traded throughout the Mediterranean at the time.)

 Egyptian presence in Canaan was terminated during or soon after Ramesses VI's rule, with the last garrisons leaving southern and western Palestine around the time, and the frontier between Egypt and abroad returning to a fortified line joining the Mediterranean to the Red Sea.
 A 2017 archaeological study reached the same conclusion, namely that Ramesses VI's reign is the terminus post quem for the presence of the Egyptian military in Jaffa, which was twice destroyed around this time period.
 Opponents of the Egyptian authority were of local extraction, probably originating in Canaanite cities of the Levantine coastal plain, an opposition to Egyptian hegemony ultimately resulting from the arrival of the Sea People in the region during the reign of Ramesses III.
 The loss of all Asiatic territories further strained the redistributive economy of Egypt's New Kingdom society, depriving the subsequent kings of much of their legitimacy.

+Decline in the Sinai

+According to the French Egyptologist Nicolas Grimal in his original French language 1988 book titled "A History of Ancient Egypt":

+"The signs of decay were increasing.
+Egyptian dominance beyond the Nile valley had become more and more limited: Ramessses VI was the last ruler of the New Kingdom whose name is attested in the Sinai."

+After Ramesses VI's reign, Sinai was presumably abandoned by the state administration of Egypt's final 20th Dynasty kings.